 - Professor of International Policy and Climate Change, University College London, UK

-Michael Grubb is author of seven books, fifty journal research articles and numerous other publications.
-He has held numerous advisory positions with governments, companies and international studies on climate change and energy policy, and has been a Lead Author for several reports of the IPCC on mitigation, including the IPCC Fourth Assessment Report.
-He has recently completed a new book Planetary Economics, which brings together the lessons from 25 years of research and implementation of energy and climate policies, and is published in January 2014.
+He has authored eight books, fifty journal research articles and numerous other publications.
+He has held many advisory positions with governments, companies and international institutes and studies on climate change and energy policy, and has been a Lead Author for several reports of the Intergovernmental Panel on Climate Change on mitigation, including the IPCC Fourth Assessment Report.
+His book Planetary Economics, which brings together the lessons from 25 years of research and implementation of energy and climate policies, has received widespread accolade as a ‘seminal’ contribution, ‘comprehensive and profoundly important’ for its presentation of a new approach to both the theoretical underpinnings and the practical policies for tackling energy and climate change challenges.